wavemaker/docs/docs/build-and-deploy/webapp-build/static-content.md

+---
+last_update: { author: "Tejaswini K" }
+---

 # Building Static Content

+## Overview

+This document explains how you can generate static assets from a WaveMaker web application.

+## Introduction

+A WaveMaker application consists of two major parts:

+- **Frontend (UI) artifacts**: HTML, CSS, JavaScript, images, and other static assets
+- **Backend artifacts**: Java classes which can be packaged as a WAR file

-WaveMaker app consists of frontend artifacts (HTML, CSS, JS, images, etc), and backend artifacts (Java Classes).
-It is recommended to host frontend artifacts in Static Content Server like Nginx, apache, etc, or Content Delivery Network (CDN), and backend artifacts can be hosted on any web server like Tomcat.
+For better performance, it is **recommended to host frontend static assets on a Static Content Server or a CDN** (such as AWS CloudFront, Azure CDN, Nginx, or Apache), while the backend can be deployed on an application server like **Tomcat**.

 ### Generating Deployable Artifacts